AliceWonderMiscreations/php-ccm/README.md

 packages, right?

 Wrong.
 The issue is CentOS ships with PHP 5.6.x and I have upgraded my PHP to PHP 7.1.x.
-As a result not all of the versions packages in EPEL will work.
+As a result not all of the versions packaged in EPEL will work for me.

 I'm also not using the software collections to get a newer LAMP stack, I am building my LAMP stack against LibreSSL.
 Thus if they package any of the